“Loyaultie Me Lie”:

 “Tonight was supposed to be the first meeting,” said Dumbledore, nodding.
 “Merely to see whether they would be interested in joining me.
 I see now that it was a mistake to invite Miss Edgecombe, of course.”
 [OotP, ch.
 27, pg.
 618 U.S. pb edition]

 Is there anyone, anyone at all, who is going to deny that this is lying?

 So it is established that, yes, Dumbledore will lie if he feels it to be really necessary.
-In this particular case he was lying to protect Harry.
-At that point in the series many of us believed that if there was one reason for which Dumbledore would unhesitatingly tell a direct lie, it would be to protect one of his own agents.
+In this particular case he was lying to protect Harry — and all the rest of the members of the DA.
+At that point in the series rather a lot of us believed that if there was one reason for which Dumbledore would unhesitatingly tell a direct lie, it would be to protect someone.
+Particularly one of his own agents.
 I also believe he did it again in the chapter regarding the Lost Prophecy.

 This is Albus Dumbledore we’re talking about here.
 And up through Book 6, I, in common with most of the fandom, believed that If someone was willing to put his life on the line for Albus, Albus would certainly not rat him out by excessive and ill-timed truthfulness in the presence of his enemies.

 And at the end of OotP we can have no doubt that Albus Dumbledore was absolutely convinced that Severus Snape was one of his own agents.
 And indeed, if you squint around the edges of the Harry filter it ought to have been obvious that to protect Snape appeared to have been one of Albus’s main endeavors right up to the end of HBP.
 He appeared to have expended every bit as much effort into protecting Snape as he had in protecting Harry.